-Lanier Jr. Memories: Mary Eva Harper
+Sidney Lanier Jr. High Memories: Mary Eva Harper, Macon GA, 1959

-No self-esteem boosting for Mary Eva Harper, though.
+No self-esteem boosting for Mary Eva Harper.
 No therapeutic double-speak– “We need to work on his self-image” — to ensure parents that Johnny was receiving lots of coos and strokes in Mrs. Harper’s class.
 It was get it and get it now!
 This train is leaving, son!
 If you want to be left behind, ignorant, and clueless about science, then take your time and turn in your homework next week.
 You’ll do fine—and flunk.

-7 thoughts on “Lanier Jr. Memories: Mary Eva Harper
+7 thoughts on “Sidney Lanier Jr. High Memories: Mary Eva Harper, Macon GA, 1959

 1. Jimmy, since she went to Stratford the same year I did, I was lucky enough to have her for 3 classes there: Chem., Organic Chem., and Physics.
 Thanks for commenting.